HL7/davinci-deqm/input/pagecontent/index.md

 For the reporting scenarios, the actors are Reporters and Receivers:

-**Reporters** are the actors requesting a report on the gaps in care for their quality measures.
+**Reporters** are the actors submitting the results of a quality measure.
 Depending on the reporting requirements for a particular scenario as well as the technical capabilities of the systems involved, the reporter may be different stakeholders such as providers, provider organizations, aggregators, or payers.

 **Receivers** are the actors receiving the results of quality measures.
 Again, depending on the reporting requirements and technical capabilities, receivers may be different stakeholders, but are typically aggregate-level stakeholders such as healthcare agencies, payers, and quality improvement organizations.

 #### Gaps in Care Reporting Scenarios
 Gaps in Care Reporting is added as a new group of quality reporting scenarios supported in this version of the guide.
-Similar to the reporting scenarios, a gaps in care report is used to report the results of quality measures on patients or population, but for a [gaps through period] that is of interest for a Client.
+Similar to the reporting scenarios, a Gaps in Care Report is used to report the results of quality measures on patients or population, but for a [gaps through period] that is of interest for a Client.

 1. **Gaps in Care** - Used to report the results of [open and/or closed gaps] of a quality measure or quality measures for a patient or a group of patients to a Client.
-Optionally, it is also used to provide details to the [open gaps].
+Optionally, it is also used to provide details to the open and/or closed gaps.

 The process below can be run as many times as useful during the reporting period to assure that all [open gaps] are closed.